 - Submit the Emeritus Status application with payment of a one-time $75 fee for each credential being transitioned to Emeritus status.

 Emeritus status will become effective January 1 of the year following the expiration of current certification.
-(Note: nurses who apply for Emeritus retroactively during the initial offering period will have an Emeritus effective date that begins the first day of the month following application approval.)

 Names of nurses who hold Emeritus status will be available in the ONCC credential verification portal and published on the ONCC website.